victor-onoja/victor-onoja.github.io/README.md

 # todo

-1. proper animations reveal
+2. finish all icons
-2. finish tech skills section
+1. proper scroll animations reveal
-3. finish about section
+3. finish theme switch
-4. finish projects
+4. finish colors
-5. finish audits
+5. finish about
-6. finish footer
+6. finish all the writing